agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- to normalise (or not) their results.
 The default behaviour is no -- normalisation.
     withNormalisation : ∀ {a} {A : Set a} → Bool → TC A → TC A
+    askNormalisation  : TC Bool

+    -- If 'true', makes the following primitives to reconstruct hidden arguments:
+    -- getDefinition, normalise, reduce, inferType, checkType and getContext withReconstructed : ∀ {a} {A : Set a} → Bool → TC A → TC A askReconstructed  : TC Bool

+    -- Whether implicit arguments at the end should be turned into metavariables withExpandLast : ∀ {a} {A : Set a} → Bool → TC A → TC A askExpandLast  : TC Bool

+    -- White/blacklist specific definitions for reduction while executing the TC computation -- 'true' for whitelist, 'false' for blacklist withReduceDefs : ∀ {a} {A : Set a} → (Σ Bool λ _ → List Name) → TC A → TC A askReduceDefs  : TC (Σ Bool λ _ → List Name)

     -- Prints the third argument to the debug buffer in Emacs -- if the verbosity level (set by the -v flag to Agda)